duidae/work-notes/README.md

 See also "/home/duidae/projects/CARTA/CARTAvis-externals/ThirdParty/casa/trunk/code/build/CMakeFiles/CMakeError.log".
 make: *** No targets specified and no makefile found.
 Stop.
 ```
+* still errors in make -j2, need to check it out

 #### 3. computer change to MacbookPro
 * ok